Held every year in February. Next year's lecturers will be presented in autumn 2023.

-Each year the Faculty of Science and Technology arranges the Celsius-Linnaeus honorary lectures in memory of Anders Celsius (1701-1744) astronomer and physicist, and Carl von Linné (1707-1778), physician and botanist, who were professors at Uppsala University.
+Each year the Faculty of Science and Technology arranges the Celsius-Linnaeus honorary lectures in memory of Anders Celsius and Carl von Linné.
+The selected Celsius- and Linnaeus-lecturers are at today's forefront within their field.

 THE CELSIUS-LINNAEUS COMMITTEE